 - the Creating an NDIS Financial Plan Management (FPM) Contact video accessible via this link, or from the NDIS Direct Client Funding section of the Funding tab in the Learning Centre:

-However, if there is another person responsible for receiving and paying their NDIS Invoices such as their Plan Nominee, this individual can be added as a Contact by selecting '+ Add a new contact' and then set as the Billing Contact:
+However, if another person is responsible for receiving and paying their NDIS Invoices such as their Plan Nominee, this individual must first be added as a 'Personal Contact' by selecting '+ Add a Personal Contact':

 Please review the Client Billing Contact article for more information.